WARNING: CYTOKINE RELEASE SYNDROME and NEUROLOGICAL TOXICITIES

 The safety of immunization with live vaccines during or following KYMRIAH treatment has not been studied.
 Vaccination with live vaccines is not recommended for at least 6 weeks prior to the start of lymphodepleting chemotherapy, during KYMRIAH treatment, and until immune recovery following treatment with KYMRIAH.

 Pregnant women who have received KYMRIAH may have hypogammaglobulinemia.
 Assess immunoglobulin levels in newborns of mothers treated with KYMRIAH.

-HIV and the lentivirus used to make KYMRIAH have limited short spans of identical genetic material (RNA).
-Therefore, some commercial HIV nucleic acid tests (NATs) may yield false positive results in patients who have received KYMRIAH.
+HIV and the lentivirus used to make KYMRIAH have limited, short spans of identical genetic material (RNA).
+Therefore, some commercial HIV nucleic acid tests may yield false positive results in patients who have received KYMRIAH.

 Pregnancy, Lactation, Females and Males of Reproductive Potential

-There are no available data of KYMRIAH use in pregnant or lactating women.
+No data are available of KYMRIAH use in pregnant or lactating women.
 Therefore, KYMRIAH is not recommended for women who are pregnant or breastfeeding.
+A risk to the breastfed infant cannot be excluded.
 Pregnancy after KYMRIAH administration should be discussed with the treating physician.
 Pregnancy status of females of reproductive potential should be verified with a pregnancy test prior to starting treatment with KYMRIAH.
 Report pregnancies to Novartis Pharmaceuticals Corporation at 1‑888‑669‑6682.